maximusdominus/semaphore-docs-new/source/docs/docker/setting-up-custom-registries-for-your-project.md

 ---
 layout: post
-title: Deploying Docker images to Custom Registries
+title: Setting up Custom Registries for your project
 category: Docker
 ---

-[Docker](https://www.docker.com/) brought many good things to the world of distributed applications and containerization, and one of those thins is an ability to have **your own private container registries** for Docker images.
+[Docker](https://www.docker.com/) brought many good things to the world of distributed applications and containerization, and one of those things is an ability to have **your own private container registries** for Docker images.

-Integrating your **Semaphore account** with your **Custom Container Registry** is very easy and it will take a minute of your time.
+Setting up your **Custom Registry** with **Semaphore** is pretty straightforward and quick.

-If you haven't set up your project as a **Docker project**, you should consult [Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) page in our documentation in order to have Docker integrations available for your project.
+If you are just adding a project be sure to consult [Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) page in our documentation in order to have Docker integrations available for your project.

-You should definitely set up Docker Hub integration if you are planning on:

-  - **pulling Docker images** from a custom repository,
-  - **pushing Docker images** to a custom repository.
+Projects that are setup as **Docker** projects will have container registry integrations available as project add-ons.

+Configuring the Custom Registry project add-on will enable you to **push** and **pull** your images without explicitly having to login to your Custom Registry during builds and deployments.

 This can be done by visiting your project on Semaphore and clicking "Add-ons" at the upper right corner of your screen.